clay/clay-kiln/behaviors/README.md

 **Overlay** is best when there's a one-to-many match between how your component looks and how it's edited.
 Some examples:

-* an article headline looks like a line of text, but has multiple fields for short, medium, social, and seo headlines
+* an article headline looks like a single line of text, but has multiple fields for short, medium, social, and seo headlines
 * a link looks like...a link, but has fields for the link text, url, title, and whether it should open in a new tab or not

 **Settings** is best when there's a many-to-many match between how your component looks and how it's edited, or when certain fields affect the entirety of a component.
 Some examples: